hanguyentieuyen/hanguyentieuyen/hayen.md

 </div>

 #### 🙋🏻‍♂️ About me
-Frontend Developer has more than 1 year of experience.
-Willing to learn about new web technologies, especially interested in frontend technologies.
-My long-term goal is to become a full-stack Web developer in the near future.
+Frontend Developer has nearly 2 years of experience.
+Willing to learn about new web technologies, especially interested in Frontend technology.

 #### 💻 Skill/Tools